frankheat/offsecnotes/content/android/frida/working-with-native-code.md

 ### Script to hook native library loading

-We can simply hook the `android_dlopen_ext` and `dlopen` functions, as these are ultimately responsible for loading libraries—except in the case of method 4.
+We can simply hook the `android_dlopen_ext` and `dlopen` functions, as these are ultimately responsible for loading libraries - except in the case of method 4.

 ```javascript
 const dlopen_ptr = Module.findExportByName(null, "dlopen");